← Back to Blog

 Pricing and Affordability for 2026

-At just $19 per month, ReturnBear offers an affordable way for Shopify merchants to manage returns efficiently.
-This competitive entry-level pricing makes it an attractive option for businesses looking to streamline their return processes without breaking the bank.
+ReturnBear positions itself as an affordable way for Shopify merchants to manage returns efficiently.
+Its entry-level pricing makes it an attractive option for businesses looking to streamline their return processes without breaking the bank.

 Feature Comparison for In-Store Return Management Tools for Shopify 2026